One Novel Marketing Podcast listener called to ask what to do with the data she collected from tracking those marketing efforts. Shauna asked:

 You don’t need to hire a PR firm for $3000 to schedule your podcast interviews.
-You just need to know how to pitching podcasts yourself.
-And, once you start nailing interviews, podcasters will start reaching out to you to invite you on their shows.
+You just need to know how to pitch podcasts yourself.
+Once you start nailing interviews, podcasters will start reaching out to you to invite you to their shows.

-With this course, you will learn how to become a sought-after podcast guest who has access to thought leaders and readers alike.
+This course will teach you how to become a sought-after podcast guest who has access to thought leaders and readers alike.

-If you are ready to get your book the attention it deserves, this course is for you.
+This course is for you if you are ready to get your book the attention it deserves.

 For the month of October 2019, Patrons can save 80% on this course.
 After that, they can save 50%.

 Living in tropical Costa Rica, Benjamin loves writing whimsical adventures for children of all ages.
-Having published 3 award-winning, independent, middle grade novels, he focuses his writing on modern fairy tales that are fun for kids and thought provoking for adults.
+Having published three award-winning, independent, middle-grade novels, he focuses his writing on modern fairy tales that are fun for kids and thought-provoking for adults.